Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Bucket/20 - Shell as roy.md

 ### Network Connections

-`netstat` shows some local connections (the database for `bucket-app`) and outgoing connections to my box.
+`netstat` shows some local connections (namely port 4566, which hosts the 'edge service' for `localstack`) and outgoing connections to my box.

 ```bash
 roy@bucket:/var/www/bucket-app$ netstat